top of page

 These are Sony's Standard Colors set at Auto White Balance: White Priority

-They are not terrible, but they have a lot of magenta cast in them.
-The greens are too yellow, the reds are too pink and bright, the blues are a bit magenta too, and the magentas are too red.
+They are not terrible, but they have an overall magenta cast in them.
+The greens are too yellow, the reds are too pink and bright, the blues are a bit magenta too.
 It’s not a very pleasing color combination.
 So how do we fix this without any hue or saturation tools in the camera?

 By lowering the Kelvin, we are making the colors cooler.
 This means that the blues and magentas look more realistic, and the greens turn towards teal.
 And this is exactly what we want.